 Japan confirms its first COVID-19 death: Health minister

-TOKYO: Japan on Thursday (Feb 13) confirmed its first COVID-19 death, Health Minister Katsunobu Kato said.

-The victim was a woman in her 80s living in Kanagawa prefecture, which borders on Tokyo, Kato told a news conference.
+TOKYO: A woman in her 80s has become the first person with the COVID-19 to die in Japan, the country's health minister said on Thursday (Feb 13), cautioning it was not clear if the virus caused her death.

-"The relationship between the new coronavirus and the death of the person is still unclear," Kato said at a late-night briefing, without adding further details.
+"The relationship between the new coronavirus and the death of the person is still unclear," Katsunobu Kato said at a late-night briefing.

 "This is the first death of a person who tested positive."